 Forty days later, we crossed the finish line in Barbados, winning in world record time.
 Our winning margin?
 Just over 30 miles!
 Might this story of adventure on the high seas offer some lessons for anyone going through a challenge?
 I think so.

 How we cope with times of adversity, deal with ambiguity, and encourage innovative thinking can create an ultimate and sustainable competitive edge.
 It isn’t just bloody-mindedness.
 Rather, success is the result of stretching ourselves, thinking the options through analytically, backing our judgment, adapting our processes, and believing in our ability.

 Here are five lessons from rowing through that storm with Kevin that are relevant to us all.

 #1: The language we use changes how we think, then how we behave

 In psychology, one of the most common styles of dysfunctional thinking is ‘catastrophising’ — when you take whatever’s happening, imagine the worst case scenario, then worry yourself into a frenzy about it BEFORE it has happened.

 If you have a tendency to do this, give yourself a break, it’s super-common.
-But it’s also extremely unhelpful and can be a trigger or maintaining factor for depression and anxiety — and perhaps a desire to buy toilet paper!
-Keep in mind that even if you did run out, toilet paper hasn’t always existed, and there are alternatives.
+But it’s also extremely unhelpful and can be a trigger or maintaining factor for depression and anxiety — and perhaps a desire to buy toilet paper during the lockdowns!
+Keep in mind that even if you do ever run out, toilet paper hasn’t always existed, and there are alternatives.
 Ancient romans used a communal ‘gompf stick’ – a piece of sponge tied to the end of a stick to clean yourself! 🙂

 #2: CHOOSE your response, rather than behave as though changes are happening TO YOU